-"How do I get emergency care?"
+How do I get emergency care?

 During a medical emergency, go to the nearest emergency room or, if necessary, call 911.
 Contact your network provider within 24 hours of the emergency to arrange follow-up care, if necessary.
 You should see your provider within seven days of an emergency room visit, within seven days for an inpatient stay for behavioral health services or within 30 days of an inpatient stay for other services.
-If you are admitted to a hospital, our Utilization Management department will work with your provider to review your care.
-You do not need to contact Medical Mutual for prior approval for emergency care.
+If you are admitted to a hospital, our Care Management department will work with your provider to review your care.
+You do not need to contact Medical Mutual for prior approval of emergency care.

-"Do I need prior approval for certain procedures?"
+Do I need prior approval for certain procedures?

 Yes.
 Certain services and drugs require prior approval before you have the procedure or service-especially if the service or drug is considered experimental or investigational and not eligible for coverage.
+Your in-network provider is responsible for getting any required prior approvals.
 Prior approval is not a guarantee of payment; payment is based on your benefits and contract provisions.
 Visit My Health Plan and click on Prior Approval under Benefits & Coverage to view the services and medications on the Prior Approval List.